 Draw-reins, tie-downs and anything else that restricts breathing are not allowed.

 The Horse’s Equipment

-- Endurance bridles are made of lightweight webbing.
-They are washable, and easily convert to a headcollar so that your horse can eat and drink on a ride.
+Endurance bridles are lightweight and convert to a headcollar so that the horse may eat and drink easily and without faff.

 The Rider’s Equipment

 The rider’s clothing should, for obvious reasons, be practical and airy.
 The ability to dry quickly is one of the best features you can look for, as this means there is no chance of you riding 30 miles in wet socks.

 There are specialist endurance jodhpurs available that include a reinforced knee and eradicate chafing, though if chafing is a big issue, we would equally suggest that you can wear a secondary pair of thin leggings below the jodhpur so as to stop the material rubbing on your skin.

 Waterproof clothing is essential, and we recommend carrying a bum bag to keep important pieces such as vet cards and a phone for emergencies.
 Opting for shorter boots will keep your feet safely in the stirrups.